FlipsideCrypto/xyz-models/README.md

    It does this by aggregating the `URLs` for each batch into an array using the `ARRAY_AGG(calls) AS calls` expression.
 It also calculates the average block number for each batch and rounds it to the nearest multiple of `1000` using the `ROUND(block_height,-3) AS partition_key` expression.

-   For example, if batch `1` contains URLs for block numbers 901 to 910, the `batches` CTE would aggregate these URLs into an array and calculate the partition key as `ROUND(905.5, -3) = 1000`.
+   For example, if batch `1` contains URLs for block numbers `901` to `910`, the `batches` CTE would aggregate these URLs into an array and calculate the partition key as `ROUND(905.5, -3) = 1000`.
 Similarly, if batch 2 contains URLs for block numbers 911 to 920, the `batches` CTE would aggregate these URLs into an array and calculate the partition key as `ROUND(915.5, -3) = 1000`, and so on.

 These two `CTEs` are preparing the data for making batched `Livequery API` calls.
 The `node_calls` CTE generates the URLs for the API calls and assigns a batch number to each URL, and the `batches` CTE groups the URLs into batches and calculates a partition key for each batch.

-The `SELECT` statement is designed to make API calls for each URL in the batches and store the results in a table.
-It does this by unnesting the array of URLs for each batch and making an API call for each URL.
+The `lq_calls` CTE is designed to make API calls for each URL in the batches and store the results in a logical table (CTE resultset).
+It does this by unnesting the array of `URLs` for each batch and making an `API` call via `live.udf_api`.

 The `TABLE(FLATTEN(input => calls)) AS t(VALUE)` part of the query is where the unnesting happens.
-The FLATTEN function is used to transform a semi-structured data type (like an array) into a relational representation.
+The `FLATTEN` function is used to transform a semi-structured data type (like an array) into a relational representation.
 In this case, it's being used to unnest the calls array from the batches CTE.

-The input => calls argument tells FLATTEN to unnest the calls array.
-The FLATTEN function returns a table with a single column named VALUE.
+The `input => calls` argument tells `FLATTEN` to unnest the calls array.
+The `FLATTEN` function returns a table with a single column named `VALUE`.
 This column contains the unnested elements of the array.
-The AS t(VALUE) part of the query renames this column to VALUE.
+The AS `t(VALUE)` part of the query renames this column to VALUE.

 For example, if the batches CTE produces the following table: